kssgarcia/Blog/kssgarciablog/content/posts/Stiff_ESO.en.md

     return nodes, mats, els, loads, BC
 ```

-with this function it's define the necessary variables to do finite element analysis
+This function will define the necessary variables to do finite element analysis

 ``` python
 length = 20